mozilla/firefox-browser-architecture/blogs/2017-09-06-rust-on-ios.md

+---
+title: Building and Deploying a Rust library on iOS
+layout: text
+---

 # Building and Deploying a Rust library on iOS

 First, we have to [install Xcode](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&amp;mt=12) and then set up Xcode build tools.
 If you already have the build tools installed and they are up to date, you can skip this step.